feftywacky/thrawn/README.md

 # Thrawn

-Thrawn is a free high performance uci-compliant chess engine.
+Thrawn is a high performance uci-compliant chess engine written in C++.

 ## Rating
 Thrawn's ratings are tracked by [CCRL](https://computerchess.org.uk/ccrl/404/).